pzinn/diffapp/README.md

 defaults; a known root interval and a narrower degree range usually give a more interpretable scientific comparison.

-`legacy-sweep` remains available, but only its degree family comes from the legacy control line.
-Those specifications now pass through the same fitting, rank checks, root selection, clustering, and output machinery as `sweep`.

 ## Extending a series

 `extend` uses one approximant's recurrence to extrapolate a series.
 By default